discord/embedded-app-sdk/docs/in-app-purchases.md

 ![create-sku](/assets/create-sku.png)

 Once the SKU is created, you should select a price.
-The "Price" dropdown will give you an option to select a price tier and currency price overrides can be chosen with the "Price Override" menu.
+The "Price" dropdown will give you an option to select a price tier.

 ![publish-sku](/assets/publish-sku.png)